nbrockington/vnn/README.md

 # Known issues

 -- Tested only on OS X 11.6 (MacBook Pro).
-Lines are too thick when rendered on some other systms.
+On some other systems, lines are rendered too thickly.

 -- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black